athms/xai-brain-decoding-benchmark/README.md

 |    └── train.py                                   <- Training of 3D-CNN for a given dataset
 |
 └── results/
-|    ├── attributions           <- attribution data by dataset (as resulting from attribute.py)
+|    ├── attributions           <- attribution data by dataset (as resulting from 'attribute.py')
-|    ├── brain_map_similarity   <- results of brain-map-similarity analysis by dataset (as resulting from brain-map-similarities.py)
+|    ├── brain_map_similarity   <- results of brain-map-similarity analysis by dataset (as resulting from 'brain-map-similarities.py')
-|    ├── faithfulness           <- results from faithfulness analysis by dataset (as resulting from faithfulness.py)
+|    ├── faithfulness           <- results from faithfulness analysis by dataset (as resulting from 'faithfulness.py')
-|    ├── glm                    <- subject- and group-level GLM maps by dataset (as resulting from glm-*.py scripts)
+|    ├── glm                    <- subject- and group-level GLM maps by dataset (as resulting from 'glm-*.py' scripts)
-|    ├── hyperopt               <- logging directory for hyper-parameter optimization by dataset (as resulting from hyperopt.py)
+|    ├── hyperopt               <- logging directory for hyper-parameter optimization by dataset (as resulting from 'hyperopt.py')
-|    ├── models                 <- model fitting runs for each dataset (as resulting from train.py)
+|    ├── models                 <- model fitting runs for each dataset (as resulting from 'train.py')
-|    └── sanity_checks          <- resutls of sanity checks analysis by dataset (as resulting from sanity-checks.py)
+|    └── sanity_checks          <- results of sanity checks analysis by dataset (as resulting from 'sanity-checks.py')
 ```